SolomonPerkins/solomonperkins.github.io/_posts/2016-11-20-what-is-the-purpose-of-this-blog.md

 **Brace yourself...**

 Yes [I](/about) am really doing this!
-If you'd have told me in the past that I'll be blogging someday, I'd laugh at you, but life is interesting and full of suprises - so suprise!.

-We already have enough professional writters, why bother?
+But we already have enough professional writters, why bother?
 Well for starters we all have our own path to follow and life stories to tell, and I am willing to share mine.
 Sharing some of my experiences my help someone get over their hurdles.
 Besides the point, you'll never stop learning, so let us do this then - time to take the plunge.
 The interesting thing is that the thought of doing a blog has been pounding in my head for sometime now.
 So with that said, I am just scratching that itch.

 To be fair, as to where blogging is concern, this blog is by no means done by a professional blogger.
 Am merely using it as a platform where I can express.